walze/waffles/docs/DEVELOPMENT.md

 All **Waffles** components and their tests exist in the `src` directory, and their official documentation is in the `doc-site` folder.
 All npm scripts are run from the root – no need to navigate to subsequent directories.

 To make the versioning and release process easier we use [Semantic Versioning](https://semver.org/).
-On each commit, code is formatted, and the commit message is verified whether it adheres to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+On each commit, code is automatically formatted, and the commit message is verified whether it adheres to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

 The whole release process is fully automated.
 That's why proper commits messages are important.

+## 🏆 Core Principles

+1. 100% automatic library release process (publishing to npm, version bumps, changelog generation)
+2. Lightweight isolated components development environment (Workbench)
+3. Official documentation consumes the same modules later published to npm
+4. All tests collocated with components (both unit and e2e stories)
+5. Nearly identical local development and production CI environments (all commands could be run locally)

 ## 💻 Before You Start